bamlab/dev-standards/contributing/mo.s.md

 ## Checks:

-- Has an owner
+- Has an owner with a link to his Github Profile
 - Should contain the following parts:
   - Title + time
-  - Prerequisites + time
-  - Steps
-    - Name + Time
-    - How?
+  - A list of prerequisites
+  - A list of steps
+    - A *Name* and aproximate *time to complete*
-    - Check
+    - A *how to*
+    - A way to *check* that the step has been completed appropriately
   - Troubleshooting *(optional)*
 - Title should be prefixed by *[MO]*
 - File name should be kebab case and suffixed by `.mo`
-- Referenced in the root *readme.md*
+- Is referenced in the root *README.MD* and *SUMMARY.MD*
-- Prerequisites are first time only

 ## Bad Examples